 The initial intent (to raise the finger within the next minute) will lead to the production of a collection of parallel potentialities, each corresponding to a possible time at which the readiness potential can start its build up.
 Shortly after some of the classically described potentialities have developed to the point of specifying a certain possible perceivable probing action the question will pop into the stream of consciousness: "Shall I perform this action?"
 If the answer is 'No', as it is likely to be right at the beginning, then the potentialities leading up to the performance of that action at that time will be eradicated.
 A short time later a similar Process 1 question will be posed.
 The outcome is again likely to be 'No', and the batch of potentialities leading to the 'Yes' option will again be erased.
-Eventually, in accordance with the statistical rules, a 'Yes' outcome will be selected by nature, and the set of potentialities leading to the 'No' outcome will be wiped out.
+Eventually, in accordance with the statistical rules, a 'Yes' outcome will be wiped out.
 Only the (essentially classically described) potentialities leading to this 'Yes' outcome will remain.

 The "Yes" event is a psychophysical event that is felt or experienced as the feeling or knowledge "I shall now raise my finger", and it is represented in the physically described world as the actualization, at that moment, of the neurological activity that constitutes the template for the action of raising the finger.
 (This template is a neural/brain activity that, if held in place for a sufficiently long interval, will tend to cause the finger to rise.)
-All brain activities-which have the ontological character of potentialities---that are incompatible with this intent are eliminated by this event from the quantum mechanical state of the brain.
+All brain activities---which have the ontological character of potentialities---that are incompatible with this intent are eliminated by this event from the quantum mechanical state of the brain.
 Hence they are eliminated from the statistical mixture of classically described states that approximately represents this quantum state.

 Now suppose there is in place some measuring device that can, in the approximately correct classical description of what is (possibly) going on, detect the time at which the readiness potential starts its build up.
 This time of the inception of the build up is long (one-third of a second) before the psychophysical event that will, only later, actualize this particular classically described world.
 Now suppose, furthermore, that the classically described measuring device activates a classically described timer that records the time of the beginning of the build up of the readiness potential.
-This classically described record of the time of the start of the build up of the readiness potential will continue to exist along side the increasing readiness potential.
-When some person, at some later time, after the occurrence of the psychophysical event that determines which of the classically described worlds survives-and hence that determines also the time at which the build-up of the readiness potential began-reads the timer he will find out that the start of the build up of the readiness potential occurred before the occurrence of the psychophysical event that selected the classical world that specifies the time when that build up began.
+This classically described record of the time of the start of the build up of the readiness potential.
+When some person, at some later time, after the occurrence of the psychophysical event that determines also the time at which the build-up of the readiness potential began---reads the timer he will find out that the start of the build up of the readiness potential world before the occurrence of the psychophysical event that selected the classical world that specifies the time when that build up began.

 The key point here is that the record of the time of the start of the build up of the readiness potential is a causal off shoot of this build up, and this record will be actualized along with the actualization of the potentiality represented (to a good approximation) by the classically described process that the actualization event selects.
-Thus the recorded time of the beginning of the build up of the readiness potential will be earlier than the time of the event that actually determined (according to this quantum ontology) the time of the beginning of this build up: the recorded time of the beginning of the build up will be fixed by an event that occurs only later.
+Thus the recorded time of the beginning of the build up of the readiness potential will be earlier than the time of the event that actually determined (according to this quantum ontology) the time of the beginning of this build up: the recorded time of the beginning of this build up.